katelynpatricio/Customer-Segmentation-for-Targeted-Marketing/README.md

 - **Data Breakdown**: Overview of dataset and key variables
 - **Segmentation Results**: Clustering insights and outcomes
 - **Summary**: Recommended next steps

 ---

+## Dataset
+The dataset used for this project can be accessed [here](https://www.kaggle.com/datasets/noeyislearning/sales-simulation?resource=download).

+---